Share On

 How can you keep these things emptier while helping animals?

 If you are reading this resource, you are likely a compassionate individual who wants to create a better world.
-Operating a sustainable sanctuary for farmed animals certainly makes a big difference in the lives of those animals, and can go far in creating a more caring world for all of us!
+Operating a sustainable sanctuary for farmed animals certainly makes a big difference in the lives of those animals and can go a long way toward creating a more caring world for all of us!
 Of course, like many things we do, operating a sanctuary generates waste and requires many resources, like a reliable power supply and water.
 The good news is there are a number of things you can do to create a more environmentally-friendly sanctuary!

 Use Recycled Paper Products